Opel Omega: Lotus Omega

-Omega B (1994–2004)
+Omega B (1994–2003)

 The 1994 Omega B was an all new car with a modern exterior design, but a traditional rear-wheel drive chassis.
 The engine range was all new.
 Its MV6 model was rebadged and sold in the United States as Cadillac Catera between 1997 and 2001.
 The Omega B's platform was also modified to form the basis of the Australian third-generation Holden Commodore up to 2006, commencing with the 1997 VT series.
-This generation also succeeded the Opel Senator and Vauxhall Carlton as GM's executive car offering in European markets.
+This generation also helped succeed the Opel Senator as GM's executive car offering in European markets.
+The Vauxhall version was the first to feature the brand's corporate 'V' grille which also appeared on the facelifted MK3 Astra later in 1994.

 This was 1995 Semperit Irish Car of the Year in Ireland, and 1995 RJC Car of the Year for Import Car of the Year in Japan.

 Leaked images of a design studio mockup, featuring Opel badges and "D" plates, emerged in Europe in February 1990.
 The media at the time described the new saloon as coupé-like, speculating a release in 1992 or 1993.
 Meanwhile, the Cadillac Aurora (which also served as the basis for the Oldsmobile Aurora) presented by General Motors at the 1990 Chicago Auto Show in February, was the concept car that bore close resemblance to the Omega B's eventual design style.

-Facelift (B2; 1999–2004)
+Facelift (B2; 1999–2003)

-The Omega B2 was launched in autumn 1999 as a facelift of the B. It was distinguished by relatively minor revisions to the front and rear styling, centre console, and the introduction of an electronic stability program.
-Gradually, new engines or slightly larger displacement also replaced the earlier ones; the new ones were generally Euro 3 emissions compliant.
+The Omega B2 was launched in Autumn 1999 as a facelift of the B. It was distinguished by minor revisions to the front and rear styling, centre console, and the introduction of an electronic stability program.
+Gradually, new engines of slightly larger displacement also replaced the earlier ones; the new ones were generally Euro 3 emissions compliant.